My Trip to Cambodia and Vietnam (Part Two)

 We stayed at Liberty 4 Hotel.
-It’s a three star hotel.
+It’s a three-star hotel.
 Not far from Liberty 4, we found Liberty 3 and some other Liberty hotels.
-In the front of it, it is a busy road.
-Every time when we get out, the bellboy escorted us to across the road.On the arrival day, we were treated another barbecue.
-Different with the one in Siem Reap, it was a place really for local people.
+In front of it, it is a busy road.
+Every time when we get out, the bellboy escorted us to across the road.On the arrival day, we have treated another barbecue.
+Different from the one in Siem Reap, it was a place really for local people.

-Day 4: Mekong DeltaFrom the city of Saigon to Mekong Delta, it was almost three hours by drive.
-I am always fearful of long drive, sick and sleepy.
-However, our guide Tiger had much interesting things to talk.
+Day 4: Mekong DeltaFrom the city of Saigon to Mekong Delta, it was almost three hours by the drive.
+I am always fearful of a long drive, sick and sleepy.
+However, our guide Tigerhadmuch interesting things to talk.
 He taught us Vietnam music, talked about Chinese movie with us.
 After about two hours drive, we stopped at a colorful temple.
 In it, Buddhism, Daoism, Christians and Chinese heroism live together harmoniously.

 On an island of Mekong Delta, we saw many fruits and how they are like on the tree; how the people make coco candies by hand.
 The most important thing, we bought some coco oil soap and coconut mask.

 After a tour to Mekong Delta, we returned to Mekong Rest Stop for lunch.
 It is a rest stop, as well as a tourist restaurant.
 On the way to Mekong Delta, we already had stopped there for a short break and got known that we would have lunch there.
 It is a lovely place.

 These are the two most famous dishes of Mekong Delta.
 The first one was made of glutinous rice; the second one is a kind of fish living in Mekong River.
 You may don’t know how to eat them.
 Don’t worry.
 Staff at the restaurant will teach you.